TestWithSakshi/im-SakshiJindal/README.md

-Hi 👋, I'm Vidhya Shankar
+Hi 👋, I'm Sakshi Jindal
 Welcome to my GitHub profile!
 I’m a passionate QA professional with 10+ years of experience in building quality-first engineering practices, working closely with cross-functional teams, and delivering high-performing, scalable test automation frameworks.

 🔍 About Me